mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

-From my own empirical observations, all of these things are antithetical to how even frontier LLM models operate, and no amount of prompting or instruction can circumvent their natural behavior in the long run, embedded deeply from being trained on terabytes of untyped python and react slop.
+From my own empirical observations, all of these things are antithetical to how even frontier LLM models operate, and no amount of prompting or instruction can circumvent their natural behavior in the long run, embedded deeply from being trained on terabytes of untyped Python and React slop.

 So, I've been gathering a list of what I call "constraint-evading behavior": the requirements and constraints are explicitly and unambiguously stated, but